overte-org/overte-website/src/content-blocks/downloads.md

 Windows installer is not signed yet, so Windows Defender might display a warning about this.

+-   First click on *"More info"*
+-   Then click on *"Run anyway"* to continue

 Mac OS build coming soon.

 [Source code repository](https://github.com/overte-org)